Higher dimensional obstructions for star reductions: -reductions and Becker graphs

 \begin{proposition} Let $E$ and $F$ be analytic equivalence relations on Polish spaces $X$ and $Y$ respectively.
-If $E\leq_* F$ and $F$ is generically ergodic then $E$ is generically ergodic. \end{proposition} \begin{proof} Let $f$ be the $*$-reduction from $E$ to $F$ and let $A$ be a Baire measurable $E$-invariant subset of $X$.
-Let $B$ be any $G_{\delta}$ subset of $A$ so that $A\setminus B$ is meager.
-By restricting $B$ further if necessary we can assume that $f\res B$ is continuous.
-Let $C$ be the $F$-saturation of the image of $B$ under $f$.
-Then $C$ is an invariant analytic subset of $Y$ and hence it is either meager or comeager.
-It follows that $A$ is meager or comeager as well. \end{proof}
+If $E\leq_* F$ and $F$ is generically ergodic, then $E$ is generically ergodic. \end{proposition} \begin{proof} Let $f$ be the $*$-reduction from $E$ to $F$ and let $A$ be a Baire measurable $E$-invariant subset of $X$.
+Let $B$ be a $G_{\delta}$ subset of $A$ so that $A\setminus B$ is meager.
+Every Baire measurable map is continuous when restrict to some comeager set, so by restricting $B$ further if necessary we can assume that $f\res B$ is continuous.
+Since $f\res B$ is continuous, its image $f(B)$ is analytic, and hence so is its $F$-saturation $C = [f(B)]$.
+Then $C$ is an $F$-invariant Baire measurable subset of $Y$, and it is therefore either meager or comeager.
+Since $f$ is category preserving and $A\setminus M \subseteq f^{-1}(C)\subseteq A$ for some meager set $M$, it follows that $A$ is meager or comeager as well. \end{proof}

 We restrict now our attention entirely to orbit equivalence relations.
 Recall that a sequence $(g_n)$ in $G$ is Cauchy with respect to some left invariant metric on $G$ if and only if it is Cauchy with respect to any left invariant metric on $G$; see \cite{Becker}.
 In this case we say that $(g_n)$ is {\bf left-Cauchy}.
 Similarly we define when $(g_n)$ is right-Cauchy.
 Let $X$ be a Polish $G$-space and let $x,x'\in X$.
 Following Becker \cite{Becker}, we say that {\bf $x$ left-embeds in $x'$} if there is a left-Cauchy sequence $(g_n)$ so that $(g_n x)$ converges to $x'$.
 Similarly we say that {\bf $x$ right-embeds in $x'$} if there is a right-Cauchy sequence $(g_n)$ so that $(g_n x')$ converges to $x$.